 Non-Surgical Treatments

-- Engaging in physical therapy
+- Physical therapy

-- Exploring other forms of injection therapies
+- Corticosteroid or other injection therapies

 In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat hip pain.

-Published research has proven its pain-relieving, anti-inflammatory and regenerative benefits.
+Published research has proven its pain-relieving, anti-inflammatory, and regenerative benefits.

 As prolotherapy is helping to treat the root cause of hip pain, it is deemed to be a permanent fix, preventing the symptoms from returning.